The Year of the Owl

 ‘Beautiful and impressive!’

-‘You are my hero!
-That you for writing a wonderful book!
-I enjoy every page!
+‘You are my heroine!
+Thank you for writing a wonderful book!
+I enjoyed every page!
 Sometimes I even think it is almost scary how good YOU describe MY experiences!’

 ‘Oh what a beautiful book you have written.
 Wonderful use of language, but especially very beautifully written about what you have gone through.
 It touched me deeply, also because I have experienced the process of my dad’s passing in the same way and it also had led to a transformation in my life.
 I look forward to your next book :-)’